awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 + Amazon RDS manages backups, software patching, automatic failure detection, and recovery\.
 + You can turn on automated backups, or manually create your own backup snapshots\.
 You can use these backups to restore a database\.
 The Amazon RDS restore process works reliably and efficiently\.
 + You can get high availability with a primary instance and a synchronous secondary instance that you can fail over to when problems occur\.
 You can also use read replicas to increase read scaling\.
-+ In addition to the security in your database package, you can help control who can access your RDS databases by using AWS Identity and Access Management \(IAM\) to define users and permissions\.
++ In addition to the security in your database package, you can help control who can access your RDS databases\.
+To do so, you can use AWS Identity and Access Management \(IAM\) to define users and permissions\.
 You can also help protect your databases by putting them in a virtual private cloud \(VPC\)\.

 ### Amazon RDS Custom for Oracle and Microsoft SQL Server<a name="Welcome.Concepts.Custom"></a>